Frequently Asked Questions

 I misspelled my name on the certificate/I need to change the name on my certificate.

 We can correct misspellings on the certificate you earn.
 We can also update a name in cases where your legal name may have changed (marriage, divorce, etc.).
-Please submit a support request to do this.
+Submit a support ticket using the icon at the lower right corner of your window or submit a ticket through the Support page by clicking ‘Support’ in the menu at the top of your screen.

 Find answers to any questions you have about state reporting.
 If you don't see an answer to your question, please reach out to support.